jaytoday/trex/README.md

 pip install git+https://github.com/automorphic-ai/trex.git
 ```

+If you'd like to self-host this in your own cloud, [email us](mailto:founders@automorphic.ai).
 ## Usage

 To use Trex, you'll need an API key, which you can get by signing up for a free account at [automorphic.ai](https://automorphic.ai).